ThompsonJonM/hangman-game/README.md

 CHANGELOG (Read from bottom to top):

+20150520

+STYLE.CSS: Improved on the css portion.
+Should be all finished.

 20150519

 GAME.JS: Literally re-wrote the entire game.js file during lunch and intentionally broke the code during testing.

 Found the bug at 1740.
 Line 83 had "guess[i]" instead of "word[i]" which caused the onkey input to fail horribly.
 Thankfully that's out of the way.
 Now on to CSS modifications.
 Also, removed the "RESET" button because it's being a jerk and I don't want to deal with it right now.

-Added background from peakofserenity.com and completed the media queries.
+STYLE.CSS: Added background from peakofserenity.com and completed the media queries.
 Game is now responsive in 980, 768, and 640px for all devices.

 20150518